 PASN authentication or EDPKE authentication is used in an RSN for an infrastructure BSS when it is based on a PMKSA established by another RSN authentication protocol.
 Otherwise, it does not guarantee mutual authentication, and can be used as a non-RSN protocol in an infrastructure BSS.

+MAPC authentication is used in an RSN for a Multi-AP Coordination framework when it is based on a PMKSA established by another RSN authentication protocol.
+Otherwise, it does not guarantee mutual authentication, and can be used as a non-RSN protocol in a Multi-AP Coordination framework.

 6.5.5 Authenticate